godotengine/godot-docs/classes/class_array.rst

 Returns a hashed 32-bit integer value representing the array and its contents.

 \ **Note:** Arrays with equal hash values are *not* guaranteed to be the same, as a result of hash collisions.
-On the countrary, arrays with different hash values are guaranteed to be different.
+On the contrary, arrays with different hash values are guaranteed to be different.

 .. rst-class:: classref-item-separator